-Breathing through the nose has many benefits.
+That said, breathing through the nose has many benefits.
 Breathing through the mouth, many negatives.
 There are some researchers who believe that mouth breathing and associated hyperventilation causes or exacerbates asthma, high blood pressure, heart disease, and many other medical problems.
 It makes some folks look dull witted or slightly unconscious.
+Chronic mouth breathing may cause the muscles that open the sidewalls of the nose to weaken.

 1. The lungs are a primary source of our energy level.
 They extract oxygen from the air we breathe primarily on the exhale.
 Because the nostrils are smaller then the mouth, air exhaled through the nose creates back pressure when one exhales.
 It slows the air escape so the lungs have more time to extract oxygen from them.
 When there is proper oxygen-carbon dioxide exchange, the blood will maintain a balanced pH.
 If carbon dioxide is lost too quickly, as in mouth breathing, oxygen absorption is decreased.